 18:30 – Enjoy a candlelit dinner aboard the klotok.

 19:30-20:30 – Take a guided night walk into the jungle.

 21:00+ – Sleep aboard the klotok.

 Want to know more about seeing orangutans in Borneo?
 Including costs and how to book?
 Read our guide to seeing orangutans at Tanjung Puting.

 Visitors from Taiwan, Singapore and nine other neighbouring nations may be eligible for a free VISA on arrival, but most tourists are going to have to pay up.
 If you’re from one of the lucky 52 countries that are on Indonesia’s VISA list, you may be able to get a Tourist VISA on arrival.
 Everyone else must apply for a VISA in advance.

-When’s the Best Time of Year to Go Backpacking in Indonesia?
+When’s the Best Time of Year to Go Backpacking in Bali?

 In Bali, the rainy season lasts from October to March.
 The dry season lasts from April to September.
 Most visitors find the dry season more comfortable, but the weather is better than what you’ll get in England all year round!
 During July and August, the island’s high season, tourists arrive in huge numbers and prices escalate.

 You might also want to time your trip to coincide with one of Bali’s many festivals:

 - Bali Arts Festival (traditionally held in June-July)